US, Germany, Australia air forces’ generals share airspace together

-U.S. Air Force Gen. Ken Wilsbach, Pacific Air Forces commander; Royal Australian Air Force Air Marshal Rob Chipman; and German Air Force Air Chief Lt.
-Gen. Ingo Gerhartz, flew fighter aircraft over Australia’s Northern Territory on September 5, 2022, in a demonstration of friendship and cooperative leadership.
+From back to front, U.S. Air Force Gen. Ken Wilsbach, Pacific Air Forces commander, German Air Force Air Chief, Lt.
+Gen. Ingo Gerhartz, and Royal Australian Air Force Air Marshal Rob Chipman, Chief of RAAF, flew fighter aircraft over Australia’s Northern Territory on Sept.
+5, 2022, in a demonstration of friendship and cooperative leadership.

-Wilsbach flew a USAF F-22 Raptor, Gerhartz a Eurofighter, and Chipman a RAAF F-18 Hornet as part of a dynamic force employment demonstration designed to increase the lethality of forces in contested environments and interoperability among the joint, allied, and partner nation members.
+Wilsbach flew a USAF F-22 Raptor, Gerhartz a Eurofighter, and Chipman a RAAF EA-18G as part of a dynamic force employment demonstration designed to increase the lethality of forces in contested environments and improve interoperability among the joint, Allied, and partner nation members.

-"When we talk about interoperability, it’s not only about platforms and systems, but also the interoperability of our Airmen," said Wilsbach.
-"We are talking about building trust with our allies and partners."

-The desire to build upon foundational multilateral capabilities is paramount to international cooperation in maintaining a free and open Indo-Pacific.
-Leaders often set the example for the development of international relationships.

 |Date Taken: